sotomaque/emoji-map-next/README.md

 - 🔄 State management with Zustand for filters and preferences
 - 📊 Marker clustering for improved map performance
 - 🧪 Comprehensive test suite with 95%+ coverage
+- 🚀 Redis caching for improved API performance
+- 🔐 User authentication with Clerk
+- 🗄️ PostgreSQL database with Prisma ORM

 ## Tech Stack